 Ideas for ATM Self-Study: A simple list of do’s and don’ts for homework time, whether you’re doing remembered lessons, working from notes, improvising, or using an audio or book lesson source (suggestions at the Recommended Products page, or try my free audio lessons).

-Ingredients of Organic Learning: Not just for Feldenkrais study, not just for somatic explorations!
-A quick list intended to help you create a safe, fun, and efficient human learning environment for yourself or others.
+Ingredients of Organic Learning (aka Curiosity!): Not just for Feldenkrais study, not just for somatic explorations!
+An unordered list intended to help you create a safe, fun, and efficient human learning environment for yourself or others.
 Good reminders for teachers and parents.

 My blog post with an excerpt and introduction to Norman Doidge’s The Brain’s Way of Healing includes a “study guide” list of eleven core principles of the Feldenkrais Method.
 Get the wonderful book for more details!